Thiapalm/mcp23017/README.md

 0.1.0 - First Version

+0.1.1 - Fixed doc generation, fixed async support in traits, improved prelude for feature usage, fixed endianess for interrupt functions

 # Features

-features = ["async"] - enables support for async Rust
+features = ["async"] - enables support for async Rust (Currently embedded_hal_bus does not implement async for I2C, therefore if using more than one pin/port, disable the async feature)

 features = ["chipmode"] - The driver operates as a 1x 16bit device set entirely as output or input